DIPlib/diplib/changelogs/dipimage_3.0.beta.md

   - `jacobi` moved to the `alias` directory, the `eig` method has improved to make `jacobi` irrelevant.

+  - `split` was shadowing an important new function in MATLAB.
+It has been renamed to `splitim`.
+To minimize issues with backwards-compatibility there now is a `split` method for `dip_image` objects, and a `split` function in the `alias` directory.

 - New functions not mentioned above: `abssqr`, `areaclosing`, `areaopening`, `asf`, `cell2im`, `cluster`, `compactwaterseed`, `coordinates`,  `cornerdetector`, `curlvector`, `distancedistribution`, `divergencevector`, `drawshape`, `extendregion`, `getmaximumandminimum`, `getsamplestatistics`, `im2cell`, `integral_image`, `lee`,